Cghlewis/data-mgmt-ed-research-book/_book/04-planning.md

 Funder required data management plans are hopeful outlines for future practices.
 However, the broad theory behind our DMPs do not actually prepare us for the complex implementation of those plans in practice [@borycz_implementing_2021].
 Therefore, it is important to spend time, before your project begins, planning and preparing for data management.
 It is an upfront time investment but this sort of slow science leads to better data outcomes.
 Reproducibility begins in the planning phase.
 Taking time to create, document, and train staff on data management standards before your project begins helps to ensure that your processes are implemented with fidelity and can be replicated consistently throughout the entire study.

 Planning the day to day management of your project data has many other benefits as well.
 It allows you to anticipate and overcome barriers to managing your data, such as communication issues, training needs, or potential tool issues.
 This type of planning also saves you time in the long run, removing the last minute scrambling that can occur when trying to organize your data at the end of a project.
 Last, this type of planning can mitigate errors.
-Viewing errors as problems created by poorly planned workflows, rather than individual failures, helps us to see how data management planning can lead to better data [@strand_error_nodate].
-While data management planning can not remove all chances of errors creeping into your data [@eaker_what_2016], it can most certainly reduce those errors and prevent them from "compounding over time" (@alston_beginners_2021, p.4 ).
+Viewing errors as problems created by poorly planned workflows, rather than individual failures, helps us to see how data management planning can lead to better data [@strand_error_2021].
+While data management planning can not remove all chances of errors creeping into your data [@eaker_what_2016], it can most certainly reduce those errors and prevent them from "compounding over time" [@alston_beginners_2021, p.4].

 ## Goals of planning

 This planning phase should include a series of regular meetings with core decision makers.
 During this data management planning time there are several goals to keep in mind.

-1. Flesh out project goals laid out in a grant proposal (i.e. what data needs to be collected to answer our research questions)
+1. Flesh out project goals laid out in a grant proposal (i.e., what data needs to be collected to answer our research questions)
-1. Finalize a timeline for goals (i.e. when will data be collected)
+1. Finalize a timeline for goals (i.e., when will data be collected)
-1. Lay out specific tasks needed to accomplish goals and come to a consensus regarding all necessary data management decisions (i.e. how will data be collected, stored, managed, and shared)
+1. Lay out specific tasks needed to accomplish goals and come to a consensus regarding all necessary data management decisions (i.e., how will data be collected, stored, managed, and shared)
-1. Assign roles and responsibilities (i.e. who will be responsible for tasks)
+1. Assign roles and responsibilities (i.e., who will be responsible for tasks)
-1. Make decisions around task management and communication (i.e. how will tasks be monitored and communication tracked)
+1. Make decisions around task management and communication (i.e., how will tasks be monitored and communication tracked)

 Make sure to come to every meeting with an agenda to stay on track and to take detailed notes.
 These notes will be the basis for creating all of your documentation (see Chapter \@ref(document)).
 All meeting notes can be stored in a central location such as a planning folder with notes ordered by date or in a running document.